latchbio/latch/docs/source/basics/latch_develop_example.md

 bash: bwa: command not found
 ```

-Indeed, our `bwa` binary was not installed!
+Indeed, our `bwa` binary is not installed!
 Checking the Dockerfile, notice that the installation instruction for `bwa`
 is commented out.
 Let's uncomment it:

 ```Dockerfile